Machine Learning Neutrino-Nucleus Cross Sections: Learning the cross section

-{\bf Learning the cross section ---} We construct and train a simple NN parameterization of the structure functions to provide a data-driven model of the cross section.
+We construct and train a simple NN parameterization of the structure functions to provide a data-driven model of the cross section.
 In particular, combining the known kinematic coefficients in Eq.~\eqref{eq:nuAd2-unique} with a NN parametrization of the three (combined) structure functions $W_i(x,q^2)$ gives an expressive model for $\dsigma$ which can be evaluated for arbitrary kinematics.
 We train the model by tuning its parameters so that $\qND \approx \pND$ as closely as possible.
-To focus on the more important issues of finite FD statistics and whether the cross section may be inferred in principle, we assume a perfect near detector and infinite ND statistics, i.e., we take $\pND$ to be known exactly with no noise.\footnote{In the Supplemental Material, we investigate the effects of relaxing these assumptions on the final oscillation parameter confidence intervals.
-Finite ND statistics do not have any apparent coherent effect.
-Detector effects induce a small ($\ll 1\sigma$) shift.} We similarly assume $\Phi_\mathrm{ND}$ is known.
+To focus on the more important issues of finite FD statistics and whether the cross section may be inferred in principle, we first assume a perfect near detector and infinite ND statistics, i.e., we take $\pND$ to be known exactly with no noise.
+Effects from finite ND statistics are subsequently included along with flux shape and energy resolution uncertainties in systematic uncertainty studies in Sec.~\ref{sec:nd-stats} below.

 The design of the training procedure is guided by the nontrivial physical requirements that the cross section be non-negative, but it decomposes into structure functions that may run negative.
 These cannot be simultaneously satisfied by construction of the model, and must instead be enforced by training.
 We therefore require a loss that is well-defined for negative values of $q_\mathrm{ND}$, which excludes common information-theoretic losses like the KL divergence~\cite{Kullback:1951}.
-Instead, we use the mean squared error, $\mathrm{MSE} = \displaystyle\int d\Emu d\costheta \Bigl[\pND(\Emu, \costheta) - \qND(\Emu, \costheta)\Bigr]^2$.
-Because $\pND$ is non-negative, this choice drives $\qND$ to be non-negative without any additional regularization.
+Instead, we use the mean squared error,